Binding and excitations in Si$_x$H$_y$ molecular systems using quantum Monte Carlo

-In SiH$_2$, we also provide CIPSI+PT2/NatOrb CBS energies with a very large number of determinants showing that single-reference DMC gaps are accurate to almost the chemical accuracy level.
+In SiH$_2$, we also provide CIPSI+PT2/NatOrb CBS energies with large number of determinants showing that single-reference DMC gaps are accurate to almost the chemical accuracy level.
 In SiH$_4$, we observe higher DMC/PBE excitation gap discrepancies with some experiments for the vertical states.
 Inspection of the experiments \cite{dillon_electron_1985} shows that the singlet peak is very broad and considering the high excitation energies in optical absorption, we conjecture that the measured spectrum might have involved contributions from the adiabatic singlet (which is roughly 0.5 eV lower).
+Here we believe that the genuine vertical excitation is close to 9.4 eV.

 Similar considerations apply to the disilane triplet excitation where we conjecture that the measured value probably involves some degree of adiabacity.
 Hence, we believe that our values for vertical triplet clustered around 6.7 eV represent a valid prediction for this state.
 This requires further study including cleaner and more specific experiments.
 Considering the overall accuracy of our calculations and consistency of diversified methods, we assume our result is closer to the true vertical excitation energy.